jordypg/orbit/README.md

 # Orbit Pipeline

-A production-ready pipeline execution framework with automatic retry, state persistence, background workers, and real-time monitoring.
+Experimenting with a pipeline execution framework built for a monolith infrastructure.
+Lives in your TypeScript backend, lets you use TypeScript’s type-safe handlers instead of YAML configs, and is a library to import rather than a platform to deploy.
+Automatic retry, state persistence, background workers, and real-time monitoring.
+Currently contains a CLI, a UI that puts runs into a Postgres database, and a worker process that executes those runs.

 ## Features